-It's difficult to say how much caffeine is too much because the substance can have vastly different effects depending on the person consuming it.
-Veteran caffeinators might laugh in the face of danger (I drink five cups a day and I'm not sick) but they may have a medical reason to do so.
-People naturally build up a tolerance to the effects of caffeine, meaning they need more to get the same buzz .
-Other factors like weight and body mass index also come into play; in general, those with a higher BMI can tolerate larger quantities of caffeine.
+It's hard to say how much caffeine is too much because the substance can have vastly different effects depending on the person consuming it.
+Veteran coffee drinkers might laugh in the face of danger (cue "I drink five cups a day and I'm doing fine!") but they may have a scientific reason to do so.
+People naturally build up a tolerance to the effects of caffeine, meaning they need more and more to reach the same buzz.

 Genetics also come into play—caffeine is metabolized at different rates depending on your variation of the CYP1A2 gene.
 Some people are identified as "slow metabolizers," and they may be more likely to feel the effects of caffeine at lower doses.
 So if your office buddy always downs three cups of cold brew before 10 a.m. while it only takes two gulps to get you going, you might just be processing it differently.